turleybw/dropshare/README.md

         ./deploy.sh
         cd ..

-  0. Start the server with `spark`.
+  0. Start the server.
 By default it runs on port 3700 (but if it's different, you'll see it).

-        node run-server.js
+        node bin/dropshare-server.js

 Server Parameters